PrivateBin/docker-nginx-fpm-alpine/README.md

 Note: The `Filesystem` data storage is supported out of the box.
 The image includes PDO modules for MySQL and SQLite, required for the `Database` one, but you still need to keep the /srv/data persisted for the server salt and the traffic limiter.

+### Timezone settings

+The image supports the use of the following two environment variables to adjust the timezone.
+This is most useful to ensure the logs show the correct local time.

+- `TZ`
+- `PHP_TZ`

+Note: The application internally handles expiration of pastes based on a UNIX timestamp that is calculated based on the timezone set during its creation.
+Changing the PHP_TZ will affect this and leads to earlier (if the timezone is increased) or later (if it is decreased) expiration then expected.

 ## Rolling your own image

 To reproduce the image, run: